-Mortgage Rate in the United States is expected to be 7.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States MBA 30-Yr Mortgage Rate is projected to trend around 6.00 percent in 2023 and 5.00 percent in 2024, according to our econometric models.
+Mortgage Rate in the United States is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.